 Swirls: Lack of direction and restlessness.

-Spirals: Dwelling on problems, withdrawn, need for security, possessive.
+drawing spirals meaning: Dwelling on problems, withdrawn, need for security, possessive.
 Spirals that start in the center mean tension and angst.
 Spirals that start from the outside means target oriented.

 Lines: Horizontal lines mean good concentration and calm under pressure.
 Diagonal lines mean need for domination.
 Lines with spaces mean balance and a bit controlling.